 3. No more than 75 total completed hours (A&M and transfer hours)

 5. Application essay demonstrating writing skills and discussing career goals; Explain how this degree program will help achieve those goals

 *All applicants (major and minors) are reviewed by the program faculty.
-A key element in the application is the essay identifying career goals and how this major/minor will help achieve those goals.
+A key application element is the essay identifying how this minor aligns with career goals.

 18 total credit hours.
 Human Resource Development minors will be limited to a maximum of 2 (6 hours) EHRD courses per term.